 Reporting on progress from Member States

 The quantitative goals of the Decade encompass the Millennium Development Goal (MDG) target on water supply and the additional goals on sanitation and on water resources management agreed during the CSD meeting in Johannesburg.
 Reporting on country level results was initially limited to the WHO/UNICEF Joint Monitoring Programme (JMP) for Water Supply and Sanitation and the Commission on Sustainable Development (CSD) reporting process.
-The information to monitor progress on achieving these goals comes from the MDG progress report, the GLAAS report and the JMP report, as well as the UN World Water Development Report.
+Currently, the information to monitor progress on achieving these goals comes from the MDG progress report, the GLAAS report the JMP report, as well as the UN World Water Development Report.

 UN monitoring and reporting system